 She lapsed into unconsciousness the next day and died on August 22.
 She is buried in Calvary Cemetery in St. Louis, where many people visit her gravesite and sometimes leave behind tokens of their affection.

-It took half a century for people to grasp what Kate Chopin had accomplished with her work.
+Fifty years later, critics began to understand the essence of her work.
 Kenneth Eble published an article about her in 1956, and, in his introduction to a paperback edition of The Awakening in 1964, he speaks of Chopin’s “underground imagination”–“the imaginative life which seems to have gone on from early childhood somewhat beneath and apart from her well-regulated actual existence.”

 George Arms a few years later writes that in her work Kate Chopin “presents a series of events in which the truth is present, but with a philosophical pragmatism she is unwilling to extract a final truth.
 Rather, she sees truth as constantly re-forming itself and as so much a part of the context of what happens that it can never be final or for that matter abstractly stated.”

-And in his 1969 biography, Per Seyersted argues that Chopin “broke new ground in American literature.”
+And in his 1969 biography, Per Seyersted famously described how Chopin “broke new ground in American literature.”

 Since 1969, countless scholars have written about Chopin’s life and work.
 Feminist critics have had an enormous influence.
 Most of what has been written about Kate Chopin since 1969 is feminist in nature or is focused on women’s positions in society.
 Sandra Gilbert’s introduction to the Penguin Classics Edition of The Awakening, for example, and Margo Culley’s selection of essays for the Norton Critical Edition of the novel are familiar to a generation of readers, although scholars have also been dealing with other subjects and themes.
 Lists of critical works appear at the bottom of those pages on this site devoted to Chopin’s two novels and her most popular short stories.

 Today Kate Chopin is widely accepted as one of America’s essential authors.